 Taking top spot, we have Manchester City, with an incredible 19 players heading Stateside for the 2026 World Cup, across 10 different nations.
 City have four in the England camp – Trafford, Guehi, O’Reiily, and Stones – as well as multiple representatives for Croatia (Gvardiol and Kovacic), Netherlands (Ake and Reijnders) and Portugal (Dias, Nunes, Silva); though the highest profile Citizen is perhaps Norway’s Erling Haaland who’ll have his eyes on the World Cup Golden Boot.

-Crystal Palace and Manchester United have 12 players apiece heading to the World Cup, including England lads Dean Henderson (the former), Kobbie Mainoo, and Marcus Rashford (both the latter).
+Manchester United and Crystal Palace have 13 and 12 players heading to the World Cup, respectively, including England lads Dean Henderson (the former), Kobbie Mainoo, and Marcus Rashford (both the latter).
 United’s Lisandro Martinez will be hoping to make it back-to-back World Cup titles, while the likes of Fernandes (Portugal), Casemiro (Brazil), and Cunha (Brazil) will be hoping to spoil the party.
+Tottenham also have 12 players in the Americas, including new signings Andy Robertson, Marcos Senesi, and Jan Paul van Hecke.

-Towards the foot of the table, Brentford, Everton, and Leeds are sending four players out onto World Cup duty this summer, including England’s Jordan Henderson (Brentford) and Jordan Pickford (Everton); while recently promoted trio Coventry City, Hull City, and Ipswich Town have two World Cup internationals each.
+Towards the foot of the table, Brentford, Everton, and Leeds are sending four players out onto World Cup duty this summer, including England’s Jordan Henderson (Brentford) and Jordan Pickford (Everton); while recently promoted trio Coventry City, Hull City, and Ipswich Town also have World Cup internationals on their roster.

 Which nations are Premier League players going to the World Cup to represent?